epeios-q37/atlas-node/README.md

 #### Online, with nothing to install

+To run above "Hello, World!" program directly in your browser, as seen in corresponding video, follow this link: <https://replit.com/@AtlasTK/hello-node>.

 Thanks to [*Replit*](https://q37.info/s/mxmgq3qm), an [online IDE](https://q37.info/s/zzkzbdw7), you can write and run programs using the *Atlas* toolkit directly in your web browser, without having to install *Node.js* on your computer [![About online demonstrations](https://img.shields.io/badge/about-online%20demonstrations-informational)](https://q37.info/s/sssznrb4).

-To see some examples, like the following [*TodoMVC*](http://todomvc.com/) application or the above ["Hello, World!"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) program, simply:
+To see more examples, like the following [*TodoMVC*](http://todomvc.com/), simply:
 - go [here](https://q37.info/s/st7gccd4) (also accessible with the [![Run on Repl.it](https://q37.info/s/kpm7xhfm.png)](https://q37.info/s/st7gccd4) button at the top of this page),
 - click on the green `run` button,
 - choose the demonstration to launch,
 - open the then displayed URL in a browser (should be clickable),
 - … and, as you wish, run your own tests directly in your browser, by modifying the code of the examples or by writing your own code.

 [![TodoMVC](https://q37.info/download/TodoMVC.gif "The TodoMVC application made with the Atlas toolkit")](https://q37.info/s/st7gccd4)